DevNugget/DevNugget/README.md

 ### DevNugget

 - 💎 I’m currently working on ...
-  - My own programming language called Vielin.
+  - My own programming language that translates to assembly.
-  - TUI documentation for Vielin.
+  - My first commercial game.

 - 🧸 About me ...
   - 🍔 A school student, a game developer, an artist aged 15.